sanger-pathogens/Unicycler/README.md

-                                   1 = also save graphs at main checkpoints, 2 = also keep SAM (enables fast rerun in different mode), 3 = keep all temp files and save all graphs (for debugging) --vcf                          Produce a VCF by mapping the short reads to the final assembly (experimental, default: do not produce a vcf file)
+                                   1 = also save graphs at main checkpoints, 2 = also keep SAM (enables fast rerun in different mode), 3 = keep all temp files and save all graphs (for debugging)

 Other:
   -t THREADS, --threads THREADS  Number of threads used (default: 8)